 - That's it!
 It does all of the manual steps below in a fraction of the time.

 Package Internalizer can be hooked up to continuous integration automation or scheduled tasks to really reduce manual work.

 How To Internalize/Recompile An Existing Package Manually

-Chocolatey's community feed has quite a few packages but they are geared towards community and use the internet for downloading from official distribution sites.
+Chocolatey's community feed has quite a few packages but they are geared towards community and use the internet for downloading from official distribution sites due to copyright law and a publicly offered repository.
 However, they are attractive as they have everything necessary to install a piece of software on your machine.
-Through the recompiling process, by which you take a community package and bring all of the bits internal and/or embed them into the pacakge, you can completely internalize a package to host on an internal Chocolatey repository.
+Through the internalization process, by which you take a community package and bring all of the bits internal and/or embed them into the pacakge, you can convert an existing package to be 100% offline and reliable and host it on an internal Chocolatey repository.
 This gives you complete control over a package and removes the aforementioned production trust and control issues.